 Skyfall was much more than a tribute to classic Bond scenes, and also featured Javier Bardem’s interpretation of one of the best villains in the series – Raoul Silva.

-The majority of the action unfolds at an isolated boyhood home in Scotland as Bond instructs Q to leave a track so that Silva can find them.
+The majority of the action unfolds at Bond’s isolated boyhood home in Scotland as Bond instructs Q to leave a track so that Silva can find them.

 As expected from any great 007 instalment, Skyfall illustrates heart-pounding chase scenes and dynamic fight sequences taking place within its Scottish backdrop – all while presenting a new version of James Bond with deeper emotional depth than ever before.